 - Data Management.
 Cloud-based systems offer limited data management options, while on-premise solutions allow centralized data control within the organization.

-The decision between cloud-based and on-premise EHRs is complex.
+The decision between cloud-based and on-premise EHRs is a complex one.
 Each type has pros and cons, which significantly impact the healthcare facility’s performance and operational efficiency.

 Are you eager to understand the intricacies of EHR interoperability?
 Read the article that will guide you to the future of seamless healthcare data exchange!